-- The position of Chief Fire Officer is subject to minimum remuneration levels as set out in the 'Gold Book' and according to population bands.
+- 3.1 The position of Chief Fire Officer is subject to minimum remuneration levels as set out in the 'Gold Book' and according to population bands.
 The Authority is in Population Band 4, 1.5m people and above.
 The minimum salary level for this position is currently £116,310 per annum.
 Devon & Somerset Fire & Rescue Service is the largest non-metropolitan fire and rescue service in the UK.
-There are 85 fire stations which is the second largest number in England, 2,300 staff and a current budget for 2011/12 of £75m.
-The population for Devon and Somerset is over 1.6 million people. - In 2006, prior to the combination of Devon Fire & Rescue Service and Somerset Fire & Rescue Service, the Authority reviewed the remuneration of the Chief Fire Officer and undertook a salary survey of other Fire & Rescue Services within the same population band.
+There are 85 fire stations which is the second largest number in England, 2,300 staff and a net revenue budget in 2012-13 of £78.7m.
+The population for Devon and Somerset is over 1.6 million people. - 3.2 In 2006, prior to the combination of Devon Fire & Rescue Service and Somerset Fire & Rescue Service, the Authority reviewed the remuneration of the Chief Fire Officer and undertook a salary survey of other Fire & Rescue Services within the same population band.
 The average salary, based on 2005 data, was found to be £124,184 and the salary level for the Chief Fire Officer for the new, combined service, was set at a notional level of £124,800 per annum for 2005.
 Since then, annual national cost of living reviews have increased the salary to £136,392. - 3.3 The relevant sections 9 11 from the Gold book in relation to salary increases are set out below: